AmanMRT/Hibernate-Mapping/README.md

-# Data-Access-Tool
+#Hibernate Mapping

-This repo content is meant for the usage where one person wants to save and extract(fetch) values from database.
-Having 2 classes and using this classes how to save and fetch data from the database(MySQL).
+This repo content is meant for the usage of knowing mapping relations in hibernate between two tables from the database(MySQL).

 Classes
-1. Engineer.java as SoftwareEngineer in Database
-2. Project.java as Project in Database

-Inserting Values
-1. InsertEngineer.java
-2. InsertProject.java

-Fetch Values
-1. FetchEngineer.java
+1. Student.java
-2. FetchProject.java
+2. Course.java

-Dependencie
+Inserting values
+1.Insert.java (this file is used to map relations between two tables)

+Dependencies
 1. pom.xml

 For Database configuration/Dialet